 It was hoped that a series of diversions by Coastal Command would confuse the German radar.
-Two Lockheed Hudson long-range maritime patrol aircraft were to loiter off Kristiansund, as would a Consolidated Catalina flying boat off Stokken island to distract the German radar.
-Another 10 Hudson aircraft were to attack shipping at Ålesund and Bristol Beaufighter heavy fighters were to strafe the airfields of Lade, Vaernes and Herdla.
+Two Lockheed Hudson twin-engined long-range maritime patrol aircraft were to loiter off Kristiansund, as would one Consolidated Catalina twin-engined flying boat off Stokken island to distract the German radar.
+Another 10 Hudson aircraft were to attack shipping at Ålesund and Bristol Beaufighter twin-engined heavy fighters were to strafe the airfields of Lade, Vaernes and Herdla.

 Coastal Command lost one Beaufighter as it strafed Lade.
 The Catalina, its lights illuminated, loitered over Stokken but provoked no response.
 There were no hits on Tirpitz, and the Germans found the mines littering the side of the fjord stuck behind trees and rocks.

 Bomber Command attacked once again on the following night with 23 Halifax and 11 Lancaster bombers, found the ship fully concealed by smoke, and lost another two Halifax aircraft.
 Once more there were no hits, and it was clear that air attack at extreme range was proving both costly and ineffective.
 The impetus then returned to the Royal Navy, which received many concepts and investigated several of them, and it was this which paved the way for later attacks by human torpedoes, submersible boats and midget submarines.